ShawenHarker/Digital-clock/README.md

 and build on it adding more and more things to it pushing my knowledge and problem solving skills at building a solid CAPSTONE project.

-Things I learnt within this build.
+Things I learnt while building this project.
 	- Writing clean code without using Emmet and auto filling my code.
+	- Problem Solving.
+	- Critical Thinking.
+	- Having Fun.

+The video tutorial I used was https://www.youtube.com/watch?v=JXHgDS8rIkM to help me with some guildlines on developing clock.